 Richard Layard, the founder of the Centre for Economic Performance in London, concurs: in nearly every country studied, “the rich are always happier than the poor.”[x]
 Material prosperity predicts life satisfaction,[xi] and the more economic status you achieve, the more you’ll feel satisfied with your life.[xii]

 You might think it’s safe to assume that happier people earn more money.

-According to the latest research, when the brain is ‘happy’ it turns off the motivation centres and goes to sleep, so we are unlikely to be driven to earn more money when we are in a state of ‘happiness’.
+According to the latest research, when the brain is "happy" it turns off the motivation centers and goes to sleep, so we are unlikely to be driven to earn more money when we are in a state of "happiness."

 The solution?
 The good news for happy people is that if you combine your happiness with your long-term goals - you have greater chances of being both happy and rich.

 Leading neuroscience researcher Mark Waldman says:

 Having a long-term vision of a great goal and desire appears to bring the greatest sense of satisfaction, along with our willingness to pursue that ‘big dream’ or ‘goal.’